utmstack/UTMStack/README.md

 ### Trubleshooting

-If you find any errors during the isntallation, please check the installation log for more details:" /var/log/utm-setup.log
+If you find any errors during the installation, please check the installation log for more details:" /var/log/utm-setup.log

 ### Firewall rules